total-typescript/total-typescript-book/book-content/book.md

 This is because functions are very different to variables.
 TypeScript can see what value is assigned to which variable, so it can make a good guess about the type.

-But TypeScript can’t tell from a function parameter alone what type it’s supposed to be.
-When you don’t annotate it, it defaults the type to `any` - a scary, unsafe type.
+But TypeScript can't tell from a function parameter alone what type it's supposed to be.
+When you don't annotate it, it defaults the type to `any` - a scary, unsafe type.

 It also can't detect it from usage.
 If we had an 'add' function that took two parameters, TypeScript wouldn't be able to tell that they were supposed to be numbers: